Cathedral of Saint Patrick (Harrisburg, Pennsylvania): Architecture

 St. Patrick's Cathedral was designed in the Baroque Revival style with Renaissance Revival influences and capped with a classically influenced dome.
 The exterior of the building is covered in granite from North Carolina.
 The interior featured wainscoting covered in oriental marble topped with Connemara marble.
 The main nave is flanked by granite columns that support a vaulted ceiling.
 There are forty-four stained glass windows in the nave that were imported from Munich, Germany.
 The original altar was patterned after the Bernini altar found in the Chapel of the Blessed Sacrament in St. Peter's Basilica, Rome.
 The original pulpit featured carved figures that were patterned after a fresco found in the Roman Catacombs.
 It showed the four evangelists with the Lamb of God standing on the Mystic mount.

 The cathedral has undergone a couple of major renovations in its history.
 In the 1949-1950 project the altar was simplified and the chancel was renovated to provide more space.
 The interior of the church was frescoed including the four Western Fathers of the Church, Jerome, Augustine of Hippo, Gregory the Great and Ambrose, which embellish the pendentives beneath the dome.
 An inscription was added to the lower part of the dome which reads: "Behold, I am with you all days, even to the consummation of the world."
-The shrines of the Blessed Virgin Mary and St. Joseph were given chiaroscuro backdrops.
+The shrines of the Blessed Virgin Mary and Saint Joseph were given chiaroscuro backdrops.
 The Stations of the Cross were created in simulated bronze with gold highlights and were recessed in the wall.
 The chancel was modified in 1976.
 A new free-standing altar was created from the high altar and located closer to the congregation.
 The tabernacle was placed at a new Altar of Repose, a new ambo (pulpit) was installed, and the cathedra (bishop's chair) was relocated to a more central position.

 Over the years several shrines were added to the cathedral in memory of the bishops of Harrisburg.
 Bishop John W. Shanahan is honored with a bronze crucifix, which was placed in the rear of the cathedral.
-Bishop Philip R. McDevitt is honored with a shrine depicting Christ teaching the children, Bishop George L. Leech was honored with the shrine of St. Elizabeth Ann Seton and Bishop Joseph T. Daley was honored with the shrine of St. John Neumann.
-A shrine to St. Katherine Drexel is located in the cathedral portico.
+Bishop Philip R. McDevitt is honored with a shrine depicting Christ teaching the children, Bishop George L. Leech was honored with the shrine of Saint Elizabeth Ann Seton and Bishop Joseph T. Daley was honored with the shrine of Saint John Neumann.
+A shrine to Saint Katherine Drexel is located in the cathedral portico.